Bern has been Switzerland’s capital city since 1848. But what if everything you pictured as a federal capital turned out

 But where is Bern?
-Located 95 kilometres southwest of Zurich it might not immediately be on a travellers’ radar.
-However, Bern’s placement in the very centre of the country means it holds true to its capital reign in being the heart of the country and also in being a jumping board from which to explore wider Switzerland.
+Located 95 kilometres southwest of Zurich, it might not immediately be on a travellers’ radar.
+However, Bern’s placement in the very centre of the country means it holds right to its capital reign in being the heart of the country and also in being a jumping board from which to explore wider Switzerland.

 - 1 Travelling in Switzerland’s Capital City of Bern

 - 2 Things to Do in Bern – The Historical Archive

 - 3 What to Do in Bern – Climb Higher

-- 4 See the Bern Bears – The Famous Symbol
+- 4 See the Bern Bears – The Famous City Symbol

 - 5 Visit Albert Einstein’s City

 - 6 Understand Why Bern is the City of Water

 - 7 Adventure Activities in Bern